Carabantú

 Ref.

-In Tres Caminos de Vida (Three Ways of Life), young people enact a story about the struggle of three historical neighbourhood leaders (Don Orlando Arsuza, Julia Moreno, Ovidio Córdoba) to improve the supply of drinking water and gas in the area.
+In Tres Caminos de Vida (Three Life Stories), young people enact a story about the struggle of three historical neighbourhood leaders (Don Orlando Arsuza, Julia Moreno, Ovidio Córdoba) to improve the supply of drinking water and gas in the area.

 Ref.